 There are even unique tree houses, lighthouses, windmills and unusual holiday homes to tempt the sated palate.
 There are beautiful gardens and parks to explore, every form of visitor attraction or activity that you can possibly imagine.
 And the weather is milder with more hours of sunshine in Devon.
 It is definitely a holiday kind county and some people reckon that it is especially pet-friendly to boot.

 If you’ve never been to Devon, you’ll have to go.
 Just search for a country cottage in Devon that will tempt you to stay and go with the flow.
 Discover a little part of Devon and it will always stay in your heart.

 When passion knows no limits, it is good to slip away to a romantic retreat for that private affair and where better than to Suffolk, an English county famous for its beautiful scenery and charming holiday cottages for 2.
-We suggest staying near the village of Clare which is close to most of the popular places to visit on the tourist map, near Constable Country and various notable Suffolk locations.
+We suggest staying near the booking a holiday cottage in the village of Clare which is close to most of the popular places to visit on the tourist map, near Constable Country and various notable Suffolk locations.

 Mastercraftsmen built many of the cottages and amazing churches of Suffolk.
 At a time when builders took immense pride in their work, even individual cottages were created with loving care.
 Visitors often express pleasure and surprise at the heavily beamed, or artistically pargeted reliefs on the outside of cottages in Suffolk.
 The pargeted designs depict everyday country life in Suffolk: the sowing of grain, harvesting the wheat, horses dragging a plough across a rutted field.
 Suffolk is a mostly rural county dotted with handsome historic towns and pretty little villages.
 It dosn’t matter where you wander in Suffolk, the rural scenery is beautiful, the villages charming and towns impressive.